bodinsamuel/altheia/docs/core-concepts.md

 ## 👯‍ Creating Instance

-To keep reuse validation accros your project, you can create an instance of altheia.
+To keep reuse validation across your project, you can create an instance of altheia.
 All your custom check, templates, lang will follow the instance without modifying the global object.

 ```javascript
 const copy = alt.instance();